International Federation of the Phonographic Industry: Certifications and awards

-The IFPI also publishes a list of the top 10 best-performing global singles and albums each year.
-The most recent winners, for 2021, were The Weeknd's "Save Your Tears" and Adele's 30 respectively.
-In March 2021, the organisation introduced its newly launched Global Album All Format Chart, which ranks the best-selling albums of the year across all consumption formats, spanning physical sales, digital downloads, and streaming platforms.
-The winner of the inaugural chart for 2020 was BTS's Map of the Soul: 7.
-In March 2022 IFPI launched the first ever Global Vinyl Album Chart, topped by Adele's 30.
+IFPI also publishes a list of the top 10 best-performing global singles and albums each year.
+The most recent winners, for 2023, were Miley Cyrus' "Flowers" and Seventeen's FML respectively.
+In March 2022 IFPI launched the first Global Vinyl Album Chart (most recently topped by Taylor Swift's "1989 (Taylor's Version)", announced in March 2024) and in March 2023 they introduced the IFPI Global Streaming Album Chart; Morgan Wallen's "One Thing At A Time" most recently took the top spot in that chart.
+The latest IFPI Global Album Sales Chart saw Seventeen at No. 1 with "FML", with the K-Pop band having also reached No. 1 on the overall Global Album Chart for 2023 with the same album.

 Formerly, IFPI ran certifications called the IFPI Platinum Europe Awards and the IFPI Middle East Awards.
 The IFPI Platinum Europe Awards were founded in 1996.
 They are awarded for actual retail sales (as opposed to shipments) of one million albums, in one of the following countries: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Serbia, Slovakia, Spain, Sweden, Switzerland, Turkey and United Kingdom.
 The IFPI Middle East Awards were established in October 2009.
-They were awarded for sales in either Lebanon or the Gulf Cooperation Council (GCC) countries, namely Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
-In the GCC, gold certification was awarded for sales of 3,000 units and platinum for sales of 6,000 units.
+They were awarded for sales in either Lebanon or the Gulf Cooperation Council countries, namely Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
+In the Gulf Cooperation Council, gold certification was awarded for sales of 3,000 units and platinum for sales of 6,000 units.
 In Lebanon, gold certification was awarded for sales of 1,000 units and platinum for sales of 2,000 units.

+Local associations

+IFPI has a number of local associations and national groups: